 ...or Scotch Pancakes if you aren't, somewhat ironically, Scottish.
 These are the smaller version of those rather alarming stacks that Americans have with maple syrup and bacon as a breakfast.
-It's no wonder that America has had so many of the tallest buildings when you look at the height of their breakfasts.
+It's no wonder that

 This recipe come from my mother, who has been making these for ever.
 She has the recipe written on a card in a recipe box.
 The card is covered in splatters of 'oops a bit of egg!' and 'whoops a splash of milk!' and a telltale see through grease spot of vegetable oil.
 This is a sure sign of a great recipe.
 This recipe came from her mother, and presumably her mother also.
 Its measurements are all '3 serving spoons of this, half a teacup of this' but as I have different utensils to my mother I have converted it into cold, hard measurements.
 I assured her it was for the betterment of mankind.